wp-plugins/external-video-for-everybody/readme.txt

 == Upgrade Notice ==

 = 0.9 =
-Updates to Video for Everybody v0.4.2 with better sizing for flash variant
+Updates to Video for Everybody v0.4.2 with better sizing for flash variant.
+Includes new option to use VideoJS library.

 = 0.8 =
 Adds Webm handling for video display and for the downloads list